The Best Celebrity Wines And Spirits That Are Worth Trying

 View this post on Instagram

-Two stand out: The E. Cuarenta Tequila Blanco (US$46 or RM 209) from Earl Tywone Stevens Sr.—E-40 to fans—for its savoury corn-nut character, and the Santo Tequila Blanco (US$54 or RM 250) from Sammy Hagar and Guy Fieri.
+Two stand out: The E. Cuarenta Tequila Blanco (US$46 or S$65) from Earl Tywone Stevens Sr.—E-40 to fans—for its savoury corn-nut character, and the Santo Tequila Blanco (US$54 or S$76) from Sammy Hagar and Guy Fieri.
 Its peppery character is joined by roasted corn and spice that lingers through the finish.

 Añejo Tequila

-The Rock’s Teremana Añejo Tequila (US$40 or RM 181) has notes of caramelised agave, roasted nuts, and woodsy spices, all of it kissed with hints of smoky honey.
-Also look for the Lobos 1707 Extra Añejo (US$150 or MYR 703), the LeBron James–backed spirit; the cayenne on the finish lends it an appealingly spicy character.
+The Rock’s Teremana Añejo Tequila (US$40 or S$56) has notes of caramelised agave, roasted nuts, and woodsy spices, all of it kissed with hints of smoky honey.
+Also look for the Lobos 1707 Extra Añejo (US$150 or S$211), the LeBron James–backed spirit; the cayenne on the finish lends it an appealingly spicy character.

 Vodka